qinshixixing/node-project-config/README.md

-# node-eslint-config
+# node-project-config
-eslint config for node
+Configurations for node.